 The changing of the guard is a must-see spectacle of synchronised slow-motion moves that takes place outside the Hellenic Parliament on Syntagma Square every Sunday at 11am.
 Known as Evzones, the guards are part of an elite infantry unit that protects the Tomb of the Unknown Soldier and the Presidential mansion.
 On Sundays they wear the traditional white kilts, red and black caps and clogs with pom-poms.

 Situated in the heart of Athens behind the Greek Parliament, the National Gardens are a welcome escape from the heat, dust and noise of the city.
 There’s a small zoo, botanical museum, cafe, children’s library and playground.

-Do you have anything to add to our list of ten top things to do in Athens?
+Do you have any suggestions to add to our list of ten top things to do in Athens?
 We would love to hear from you.
 Please leave a comment below.

 Additional images: Bigstock